exaroton/node-exaroton-api/README.md

 const client = new Client(token);
 ```
-*Remember to keep your token secret and don't add it to any private or public code repository.*
+*Remember to keep your token secret and don't add it to any private or public code repositories.*

 #### List servers
 ```js